 For the purpose of providing a context for introducing a CIL it is necessary to make some assumptions about the likely scale and relationship that may exist between the two mechanisms.
-These assumptions can be found in the Peterborough CIL Study and influence the viability assessments undertaken and ultimately the levy charge rates tabled in Preliminary Draft charging Schedule (Table 1 and 2).
+These assumptions can be found in the Peterborough CIL Study and influence the viability assessments undertaken and ultimately the levy charge rates tabled in the Preliminary Draft Charging Schedule (Tables 1 and 2).

-It is proposed that further detail on the future approach to site-specific Section 106 /Conditions /Obligations etc. will be set out in the form of a supplementary planning document which should be read in conjunction with the CIL when available.
+It is proposed that further detail on the future approach to site-specific Section 106/Conditions /Obligations etc. will be set out in the form of a Supplementary Planning Document (SPD) which should be read in conjunction with the CIL when available.